Modern Minimalist Gardens in Australia: TCL & Sitta Inspired

 • Structures

-Designer pergola, screen walls, minimalist outdoor kitchen
+Designer steel-and-timber pergola, minimalist outdoor kitchen in concrete, floating stone staircase

 • Lighting